marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. In the SCO model, who are the expected users of these uploads?
+1. In the source code only model, who are the expected users of these uploads?
    We should be tailoring our work to best support those users, with an eye toward how to minimize the ongoing maintenance burden on our end.